 Simon Duplessis was elected as a Parent Governor in March 2018.

-Simon is studying to be a Dispensing Optician.
+Simon is a Dispensing Optician.
 He currently has one child in Reception, one child in Year 1 with his eldest child being in Year 4 at East Preston Junior School

 Likes - Marvel Cinematic Universe, Nerf, Tesla cars & maths